IamTrollFace555/LegacyChat/README.md

 # TO DO's

-- Add a home button to get back to the main page to the right of the next button
+- Add a home button to get back to the main page to the right of the next button (questionnaire)
 - Update Dashboard (Javier's email)
 - For Questionnaires: Submit (Save) shouldn’t take you back to the home page, Just save and say “saved” when done